paravgupta10/paravgupta10/README.md

 - 👯 I’m looking to collaborate on **AI/ML research projects**.
 - 🤔 I’m looking for help with **optimization techniques for deep learning models**.
 - 💬 Ask me about **Neural Networks, Python, TensorFlow, and PyTorch**.
-- 📫 How to reach me: paravgupta04@gmail.com | llinkedin.com/in/paravgupta10/
+- 📫 How to reach me: paravgupta04@gmail.com | linkedin.com/in/paravgupta10/
-- ⚡ Fun fact: I originally got into AI because of my interest in **self-driving cars and F1 racing!**

 ### 🛠 Tech Stack
 - **Languages:** Python, C++, JavaScript